In need of inspiration? New ideas? Or the opportunity to learn about some of the latest trends in

 list below for some of this year’s key conferences and symposiums.

-Most events listed are geared toward small scale, sustainable, and/or organic growers.
+Most events listed are geared toward diversified, sustainable, and/or organic growers.
 They are

 organized chronologically and topically, and unless otherwise noted, all conferences take place in